sammy007/open-ethereum-pool/README.md

 ```

 If you are distributing your pool deployment to several servers or processes,
 create several configs and disable unneeded modules on each server.
-This is very advanced, better don't distribute to several servers until you really need it.
+(Advanced users)

 I recommend this deployment strategy: